Stride-EdVentures/javabook/book_source/interfaces/custom_sorting.md

     callIt(this::convert);          // prints "Sum is 21"
     callIt(ex::convert);            // prints "Sum is 25"

-    // `out` is a static instance of PrintStream on the System class.
+    // `out` is a static field of PrintStream on the System class.
     // Therefore, System.out::println references an instance method. consumeIt(System.out::println);
   }